jhallen/joes-sandbox/editor-perf/readme.md

 |emacs -nw |15584|
 |emacs	  |33752|

-## Memory used for test.xml with highlighting enabled
+## Memory used for loading test.xml with highlighting enabled

 |Editor|RSS|
 |------|---|